Workers’ Compensation Is A Benefit And A Right

-California workers’ compensation laws were enacted to provide benefits to employees who are injured due to their work.
-Its goal is to provide employees with prompt medical care to cure or relieve from the effects of a work injury, and to prevent the injured worker (in almost all cases) from filing a lawsuit for damages against the employer.
+California workers’ compensation was enacted to provide benefits to injured employees due to their work.
+Its goal is to provide employees with prompt medical care to cure or relieve the effects of work injuries and prevent injured workers (in almost all cases) from filing lawsuits for damages against their employer.

 Unlike bodily injury lawsuits in civil court, workers’ compensation benefits are awarded without regard to fault.
 If you had an injury on the job because of a mistake you made, it does not matter: You are still entitled to recover benefits.
-We once saw a claim from a construction worker who sawed himself off a beam while building a house.
-That was not a bar to recovery.
-It also is true that the employer does not have to be negligent in any way for benefits to be awarded.
-Neither negligence on your part or your employer’s part will be considered.
+I am attorney Howard J. Stevens, and I once saw a claim from a construction worker who sawed himself off a beam while building a house, but that was not a bar to recovery of his compensation.

-In order to receive benefits, you must have been an employee when the injury occurred.
+In order to receive benefits, you must be an employee when the injury occurs.
 This statement sounds simple, but it is not.
-Often, employers try to classify workers as “independent contractors” in order to try to escape liability for their injuries, but it turns out that the law has an acid test to determine who is and who is not an employee and each case turns on its facts.
+Employers often try to classify workers as “independent contractors” to escape liability for their injuries.
+However, the law has an acid test to determine who is and who is not an employee, and each case turns on its facts.

 Even if you are clearly an employee, the injury must have arisen out of the employment and must have occurred in the course of your employment.
 For example, normal commutes to and from work are not covered (although there are numerous exceptions to that rule).
 Certain impairments may arise from work even if the health issue first arises off the job.